 Okay now that we're done freaking out, instead of lawn signs and paper plastered to street signs and mailboxes, what if Landscaper Larry (that's you) ran some enhanced mobile PPC campaigns.
 In this age of the Internet and technology, doesn't that sound like a more effective tactic?
 I think so, but I haven't relied on lawn signs for 20 years.
 Change is tough, but adaptability is necessary for marketers and businesses in 2015.

 So moving right into the numbers, we start off with a staggering stat: 59% of consumers use Google every month to find a reputable, local business.
-Of course it's true, and we all know it (which is the reason why it's such a booming stat).
-Whether it's to find an ice cream place, a dry cleaners, a barber, a butcher shop, a pub - the list of local businesses that each of use in our everyday loves goes on and on.
+Of course, it's true, and we all know it (which is the reason why it's such a booming stat).
+Whether it's to find an ice cream place, dry cleaner, a barber, a butcher shop, or a pub - the list of local businesses that each of us uses in our everyday lives goes on and on.

 The other day, I realized I needed to get a dress dry-cleaned for an upcoming event.
-I know there is a dry cleaners around the corner from my house, but I've never been there.
-So I went online to try and verify their location and find out when the close, but they didn't have a website or any information online.
+I know there is a dry cleaner around the corner from my house, but I've never been there.
+So I went online to try and verify their location and find out when they close, but they didn't have a website or any information online.
 Guess what?
-There are five dry cleaners within ten minutes of my house, so I found one that had hours listed on a website, and used them.
+There are five dry cleaners within ten minutes of my house, so I found one that had hours listed on a website and used them.